AntonioliBenjamin/WildQuizz/README.md

 Litle quizz website

-wild quiz is an exercise I focused on DOM manipulation. there are only two questions at the moment.
+wild quizz is an exercise I focused on DOM manipulation. there are only two questions at the moment.
 I will upload the site with more questions in the future as well as a user interface with a leaderboard